-David Martin practices civil litigation and administrative law.
-The emphasis of his administrative law practice is on the law relating to self-governing professional bodies.
-David advises self-governing professional bodies on their governing statutes and is regularly called upon to make revisions to such statutes, the regulations and bylaws of such bodies.
-He also acts for the professional associations in disciplinary action taken against a member and as independent counsel to disciplinary tribunals.
+David Martin’s practice is focused on administrative law relating to self-governing professional bodies.
+David advises these bodies on their governing statutes and is regularly called upon to make revisions to the bodies’ statutes, regulations, and bylaws.
+He also acts for professional associations in disciplinary action taken against members, and as independent counsel to disciplinary tribunals.

-In his practice involving self-governing professional associations, David represents such clients in court when appeals are taken from disciplinary action and in litigation on all issues that affect such bodies, such as registration issues.
+David represents self-governing professional associations in court when appeals are taken from disciplinary action, and in litigation on all issues that affect these bodies, such as registration issues.

-David defends clients before the British Columbia Human Rights Tribunal and at all levels of court.
+David has appeared before all levels of court in British Columbia and the Supreme Court of Canada.
+David acts for plaintiffs and defendants in commercial litigation matters.
+He also defends clients before the British Columbia Human Rights Tribunal and at all levels of court.

 David is Past President of the Canadian Bar Association’s Civil Litigation Section (BC Branch).